Periodontal Treatment in Sarasota, FL

 In some cases, a laser may be used to remove plaque and tartar.
 Treatment with dental lasers results in less bleeding, less discomfort, and faster healing times compared to traditional deep cleaning treatment.

-Please Call to Arrange an Appointment
+Please Call to Arrange an Appointment in 34231

 At the office of Deborah Simpkins, DMD, we provide preventive treatments that keep your teeth healthy and free of disease.
 But if your teeth aren’t as healthy as you would like them to be, please don’t put off appointments because of embarrassment.
 We will start where you are and restore your oral health without judgment.